howonlee/mertonon/docs/v0_13_roadmap.md

 - [ ] Estimation essay read-aloud 2 / 2
 - [ ] Estimation essay reading level - 8th grade
 - [ ] Upload the estimation essay
-- [ ] "Rectification" for the thing, or "Conformance" or something different again...
 - [ ] Test for the stack push and pop
 - [ ] Get the grad sidebar to say it's OK if the validations work, currently its a noop